Data harmonization can help cure brain injuries, bring your enterprise extraordinary revenues, and tell you what the right business decision is.

 -

-a process that is scaleable and can handle extra metrics and domain specifics.
+A process that is scalable and can handle extra metrics and domain specifics

 The distinction between data aggregation and data harmonization should also be made.
 Data aggregation is the process of gathering information from databases in order to get readily combined datasets for processing.
 While data aggregation includes assembling data into datasets for further analysis, data harmonization provides perspectives across disparate datasets.

 First of all, setting a clear goal is essential to preventing the procedure from turning into simply integrating data.
-By having a clear vision and identifying the use cases you will be able to determine the relevant fields and focus your efforts and resources most effectively toward enabling the analytics solutions you require.
+By having a clear vision and identifying the use cases, you will be able to determine the relevant fields and focus your efforts and resources most effectively toward enabling the analytics solutions you require.
 In order to achieve this, all the parties involved in reaching harmonized data should commit to providing the appropriate infrastructure, establishing firm governance processes, and engaging the right personnel.
+Data harmonization is an ongoing capability that must evolve with systems and business needs.

 ETL technologies, a fundamental aspect of data engineering, integrate with the current data architecture and immediately harmonize raw data.
-The process involves extracting data from the original datasets, transforming it into a usable format, and loading it to destination datasets.
+The process involves extracting data from the original datasets, transforming it into a usable format, and loading it into the destination datasets.

 In data virtualization, a separate layer is created where applications can access, retrieve, and manipulate data as needed.
 It consolidates all the data into a single virtual place, enabling real-time access without the need for ETL.